Review by Annabel

-The story starts in remote Muroc in the Mojave desert, home in the 1940s to the Air Corps top secret turbojet development programme.
+The story begins in remote Muroc in the Mojave desert, home in the 1940s to the Air Corps top secret turbojet development programme.

 The flight test center turned permanent after the war, with a small detachment of test pilots, engineers, technicians and ground crew.
 The men were slowly eaten alive by the sun slung high in the day and, at night, they froze, the hard desert wind howling loud around them, stripping paint from the planes and the trucks.

-Jim Harrison returns home early after an dawn test flight.
+Jim Harrison returns home after an early morning flight.
 He jokes with his wife Grace about checking she wasn’t with the mail man.
 She tells him the doctor rang, they can see her on Monday.
 He says he’ll try and get the time off to come with her.
 The conversation turns to sad news:

 Rick Bong augered in yesterday.